Do You CCQ? Using Concept Checking Questions in the ESL Classroom

 “Do you understand?”
 “Does that make sense?”
 “Do you have it?”
 It doesn’t matter how a teacher might ask, these types of questions are not the most effective attempts at checking comprehension with ESL students, who might simply say “yes” whether they understand or not.
-Using concept check questions (CCQs), on the other hand, is a more effective method to really test your students’ comprehension of a subject before moving forward in the physical or online classroom.
+Using concept checking questions (CCQs), on the other hand, is a more effective way to test students’ comprehension of a subject.
+Let’s take a deep dive into using CCQs in the ESL classroom.

 What is a CCQ?